Business Classification Scheme Policy and Procedure

 - The University of Southern Queensland will ensure the consistent and effective classification and arrangement of 'public records' held by, or under the control of USQ, in accordance with the relevant Government legislative requirements.

-- USQ will adopt the Business Classification Scheme, as endorsed by the Vice-Chancellor's Committee and approved by the Vice-Chancellor.
+- USQ will adopt the Business Classification Scheme, as endorsed by the Vice-Chancellor's Executive (VCE) and approved by the Vice-Chancellor.

 - USQ will maintain an accurate and up-to-date Business Classification Scheme, reflecting the University's business processes, for the purpose of classification and arrangement of USQ 'public records'.